List homomorphism problems for signed trees: General trees

 We also state the result in the more usual complementary way, where the polynomial cases are enumerated first.
 Note that here all the conditions are required to be satisfied to yield a polynomial case.

 \begin{corollary} Let $\widehat{H}$ be a signed tree.
 If all of the following conditions apply, then $\textsc{List-S-Hom}(\widehat{H})$ is polynomial-time solvable.

-\begin{enumerate} \item If $\widehat{H}$ has no bicoloured edge, then all unicoloured loops are of the same colour. \item If $\widehat{H}$ has a bicoloured non-loop edge, then it has a bicoloured loop, or it has no loops at all. \item The bicoloured part $D_{\widehat{H}}$ is a bi-arc tree. \item The blue part $B_{\widehat{H}}$ is a bi-arc tree. \item $\widehat{H}$ contains no signed tree from the family $\cal T$. \item The vertices with red (respectively blue, respectively bicoloured) loops induce a connected subgraph of $\widehat{H}$. \end{enumerate}
+\begin{enumerate} \item If $\widehat{H}$ has a bicoloured non-loop edge, then it has a bicoloured loop, or it has no loops at all. \item If $\widehat{H}$ has no bicoloured edge, then all unicoloured loops are of the same colour. \item The bicoloured part $D_{\widehat{H}}$ is a bi-arc tree. \item The blue part $B_{\widehat{H}}$ is a bi-arc tree. \item $\widehat{H}$ contains no signed tree from the family $\cal T$. \item The vertices with red (respectively blue, respectively bicoloured) loops induce a connected subgraph of $\widehat{H}$. \end{enumerate}

 If at least one of the conditions fails, then $\textsc{List-S-Hom}(\widehat{H})$ is NP-complete. \end{corollary}

 We now return to the proof of Theorem~\ref{provable}.